-Good governance is essential, and the Locality Plan will follow the governance principles set out in the NHS Scotland Blueprint for Good Governance.
+Governance of the work of the Locality Planning Partnership, and implementation of this Locality Plan, is essential, and will follow the governance principles set out in the NHS Scotland Blueprint for Good Governance.
 It is vital there is a clear mechanism for evidence, assurance and improvements.

-The Locality Plan will align with HSCP, board and council governance arrangements
+The Locality Plan will align with HSCP, NHS Ayrshire and Arran Health board and South Ayrshire Council governance arrangements.

-With regards to the Locality Plan there will be regular interface and updates via the community planning structures.
+With regards to the Locality Plan there will regular interface and updates via the Community Planning structures.

-HSCP governance
+HSCP Governance